 Child Insurance Status

 Many home visiting services are geared toward particular subpopulations.
-The NHVRC estimated the percentage of families who could benefit in Rhode Island who met the following targeting criteria:
+The NHVRC estimated the percentage of families who could benefit in Rhode Island who met the following priority criteria:

 NHVRC State Profiles present data provided by evidence-based models, which include both MIECHV and non-MIECHV data.
-This State Profile includes participant data from the following evidence-based models: EHS, HFA, NFP, and PAT. • Missing and unknown data were not included in calculations. • Percentages may not add to 100 due to rounding. • To protect confidentiality, race and ethnicity categories with 10 or fewer participants were replaced with *. • Public insurance includes Medicaid, CHIP, and TRICARE. • Low income is defined as family income below the federal poverty threshold. • Single mothers include single, never married mothers or pregnant women. • EHS data may be underreported.
-Data include EHS programs that provided home-based services only.
-EHS race, ethnicity, and primary language data include children and pregnant caregivers.
-EHS did not report home visits or families served.
-The number of children served was included as a proxy for families served. • HFA reported primary language of caregivers. • NFP reported primary language of caregivers. • PAT data for child insurance status and primary language were not included.
+This State Profile includes participant data from the following evidence-based models: EHS, HFA, and PAT. • Missing and unknown data were not included in calculations. • Percentages may not add to 100 due to rounding. • To protect confidentiality, race and ethnicity categories with 10 or fewer participants were replaced with *. • Public insurance includes Medicaid, CHIP, and TRICARE. • Low income is defined as family income below the federal poverty threshold. • Single mothers include single, never married mothers or pregnant women. • EHS did not require reporting on 2020 data due to the COVID-19 pandemic.
+The number of children served in 2019 was included as a proxy for children and families served in 2020. • HFA reported primary language of caregivers. • PAT data for child insurance status and primary language were not included.

 Stay up to date on the latest home visiting information.